fattahzulikram/WOA7015-Alternative-Assessment/README.md

 - The implementation of the CNN-biLSTM baseline
 - Hyperparameter tuning for the baseline
 - Evaluation with different classification and generative metrics alongside per-answer-type metrics
+- Loading BioMedBLIP model from huggingface checkpoint
+- Zero-shot evaluation of the model
+- LoRA adaptation and hyperparameter tuning for BioMedBLIP
+- Final finetune and evaluation of the best performing model
+- Error analysis for the models

 ## Dataset